The High Frontier: Human Colonies in Space: In popular culture

 Many of the concepts illustrated in The High Frontier can be seen in the early series of the anime franchise Mobile Suit Gundam, which depicts a world where humans have migrated into space colonies.
-The O'Neill cylinder colony design appears frequently, largely unchanged from its original concept.
+The O'Neill cylinder colony design appears frequently, largely unchanged from its original concept, such as in Policenauts.

 The main space station in the popular TV series, Babylon 5, is similar to an O'Neill cylinder, but with internal lighting replacing the windows and mirrors.

 Criticism

 Science fiction writer Charles Stross wrote a critical essay with a similar title on the feasibility of interstellar space travel and making practical use of various moons and planets in the Solar System: The High Frontier: Redux.

 Stross's criticisms do not directly apply to the O'Neill's "High Frontier" document about colonizing interplanetary space.